Electric chair: Decline and current status

-In 2021, South Carolina's governor Henry McMaster passed a law making electrocution the primary form of execution, with the options of lethal injection or a firing squad being available if the condemned requests it within 14 and 28 days of his execution.
-In 2022, a judge in Richland County, declared that the firing squad and electrocution were both in violation of the South Carolina State Constitution, which bans methods that are "cruel, unusual, or corporal."
+In 2021, South Carolina's governor Henry McMaster passed a law allowing electrocution, along with the default lethal injection or a firing squad.
+In 2022, a judge in Richland County declared that the firing squad and electrocution were both in violation of the South Carolina State Constitution, which bans methods that are "cruel, unusual, or corporal."
 The court, in their decision, stated that there was no evidence that electrocution could instantaneously or painlessly kill an inmate, writing that the idea of the electric chair inducing instant unconsciousness was based on "underlying assumptions upon which the electric chair is based, dating back to the 1800s, [that] have since been disproven."
 The decision also called electrocution "inconsistent with both the concepts of evolving standards of decency and the dignity of man", and stated, "Even if an inmate survived only fifteen or thirty seconds, he would suffer the experience of being burned alive—a punishment that has 'long been recognized as manifestly cruel and unusual.'"
 The ruling led to a permanent injunction being issued against both methods of execution, preventing the state from subjecting death row inmates to death by firing squad or electrocution.
-In July 2024, the Supreme Court of South Carolina ruled that electrocution and firing squad was legal.
+In July 2024, the Supreme Court of South Carolina ruled that electrocution and the firing squad were legal.

-On March 5, 2024, Louisiana Governor Jeff Landry signed a law reintroducing electrocution and also allowing executions to be carried out via nitrogen gas.
+On March 5, 2024, Louisiana Governor Jeff Landry signed a law reintroducing electrocution as a method of execution and also allowing executions to be carried out via nitrogen hypoxia.